hawkeye64/admin-dash/readme.md

 ## Changes

+* Added support for Email Confirmation on Registration
+    * User is not logged in automatically after completing Registration.
+    * User is not allowed to login until confirmation is completed.
+    * If User attempts to login, they will get a notification with message containing link to resend confirmation.
+    * Confirmation is sent via a broadcast event.
+    * Email Confirmation is controlled via REQUIRE_EMAIL_CONFIRMATION=0|1 in the .env file.
 * Added support for Social avatars.
     * This is controlled by using USE_GRAVATAR=0 in your .env file.
     * If this is set to 1, then it defaults to the old way using Gravatar.